WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/group_retrospective.md

 ## What went well in the class...
 * The TA was very responsive to questions and willing to provide feedback.
 This was very helpful
 * The guidelines were consistent and deadlines clear.
 * The focus on github and documentation was helpful to see the software development process in a larger setting.
+* Learned a lot from this class that was not covered at all in other coding classes (requirements,design,mvs).

 ## What could have been better in the class...
 * More focus on agile and the different versions early in the class.